dippynark/blog/content/post/extending-cert-manager-with-issuer-lib.md

 # Example

-One application of issuer-lib that I have found particularly powerful is running it in a management cluster and signing external issuer CertificateRequests in remote workload clusters by creating a corresponding CertificateRequest in the management cluster.
+One use of issuer-lib that I have found particularly powerful is running it in a management cluster and signing external issuer CertificateRequests in remote workload clusters by creating a corresponding CertificateRequest in the management cluster.

 This allows highly privileged credentials to be stored in the management cluster without exposing